magdalenabulacinski-cell/magdalenabulacinski.github.io/index.md

     Write a short introduction about yourself here.

-    I'm a 3rd year Geophysics student at The University of Toronto looking for opportunities to collaborate on geophysical and GIS projects.
+    I'm a 3rd year Geophysics student at The University of Toronto looking for opportunities to collaborate on geophysical & GIS projects.

-    On the weekends, I enjoy exploring a robust wilderness or the concrete jungle of Toronto with friends or family.
-When alone, I get tangled in a book.
+    On the weekends, I enjoy exploring a robust wilderness or the concrete jungle of Toronto with friends & family.
     <div>

     Right now I am reading: Christine by Stephen King